heyyaditi/Profile-Card/README.md

 # Profile-Card
-It's a simple profile card about me.
+It's a simple profile card about me.My website is completely made out of HTML and CSS.

 Here's how the website looks: